Parasitic Infection: Symptoms, Cause and Diagnosis

 Treatment- Different parasites respond differently to different drugs.

-- Control – Diagnosis is the key in monitoring control programmes and then evaluating the outcome.
+- Control – Diagnosis is the key to monitoring control programs and then evaluating the outcome.

-Diagnostic methods can be divided into following four types:
+Diagnostic methods can be divided into the following four types:

 This method involves the detection of the presence of parasite or its larvae or eggs.
 A number of techniques are used for the separation of eggs and larvae from faeces.

 - Stained blood smears for blood borne parasites

 - Muscle biopsy for Trichinella, etc

 - This method is not suitable for all the stages of parasites (eg. cystic stages of tapeworms)